Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ## Production Setup

 This section covers advanced configuration topics that are required for a production environment.
 It is assumed that you have already familiarized yourself with the solution using the Basic setup.

+### Architecture examples

+We have started to make [architectural examples](architecture) directly available here.
+These should help to deploy the solution in different environments.
+The area is currently under construction.

 ### Setup Elasticsearch Multi-Node